susanBuck/dwa15-spring2019/php/php-and-html.md

 As you can see, mixing PHP and HTML code is straightforward, and in this simplistic example it works just fine.
 When dealing with even moderately complex web applications, however, this mixing of logic and display will be problematic, and so we'll design our codebase such that the logic and display code is separated yet connected  (rather than intermingled).

-Before we talk about how to do that, let's first spend more time explaining the distinction between logic and display PHP.
+Before we talk about how to do that, let’s first spend more time explaining the distinction between logic and display PHP.

 ## Logic and Display
 Generally speaking, code can be divided into two categories:

-1. Logic: Code that defines or performs logic, for example, setting a variable, defining or invoking a function.
+1. **Logic:** Code that defines or performs logic, for example, setting a variable, defining or invoking a function.
-2. Display: Code that produces output (sometimes called side-effects)
+2. **Display:** Code that produces output (sometimes called side-effects)

 __Example logic code:__